smigthereason/week-1-CC/README.md

 ## Project Description

+This project completes a list of tasks that answer the following challenges:

 ### Challenge 1: Student Grade Generator(Toy Problem)

 Write a program that prompts the user to input student marks.//This is created using JS